The Law Office of Patrick T. Donovan

 Use of Motor Vehicle Without Authority

 In Massachusetts use of a motor vehicle without authority is a crime.
-The difference between larceny of a motor vehicle and use without authority is the intent permanently deprive the owner of the vehicle.
+The difference between larceny of a motor vehicle and use without authority is the intent to permanently deprive the owner of the vehicle.

 Use of A Motor Vehicle Without Authority